mautic/developer-documentation-new/docs/development-environment/setup.rst

 Steps
 =====
-1. To setup the developer environment, simply fork and clone the source from GitHub.
-Then Run ``composer install`` on the source.
+1. To setup the developer environment, fork and clone the source from GitHub as outlined in :doc:`/development-environment/how_to_install_with_ddev`.
+2. Run ``composer install`` on the source.

-2. Open your browser and complete the installation through the Mautic installer.
+3. Open your browser and complete the installation through the Mautic installer.

-You can also execute the install process from command line:
+You can also run the install process from command line:

 * Add a ``local.php`` file in ``app/config``
-* Edit the ``local.php`` file using the following template (Mautic adapt to new local settings):
+* Edit the ``local.php`` file using the following template (Mautic adapts to new local settings):

 .. code-block:: php